MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment.md

 To continue with MobileFirst development in Web applications, the MobileFirst Web SDK need to be added to the Web application.

 * Learn how to add the [MobileFirst SDK to Web applications](../../adding-the-mfpf-sdk/web/).
-* For applications development, refer to the [Using the MobileFirst Platform Foundation SDK](../../using-the-mfpf-sdk/) tutorials.
+* For applications development, refer to the [Using the MobileFirst Foundation SDK](../../using-the-mfpf-sdk/) tutorials.
 * For adapters develpment, refer to the [Adapters](../../adapters/) category.